art101nft/erc721-sale-extractor/README.md

-# ERC721 sales extractor
+# ERC-721/1155 Sales Extractor

+This repo contains TypeScript code to scrape the Ethereum chain for sales for any number of ERC-721 or ERC-1155 compliant tokens.
+It was graciously developed by [@tat2bu](https://twitter.com/tat2bu) for the CryptoPhunks project and their [marketplace site](https://notlarvalabs.com/cryptophunks) and forked/modified by [@lza_menace](https://twitter.com/lza_menace) to support multiple collections.

-The `main.ts` script scrapes the blockchain datas and extract structured informations about sales of a specific contract (here, the cryptophunks) into a SQLite database.
-It currently supports Cargo, Rarible and NFTX sales.
+The `main.ts` script scrapes the blockchain data and extracts structured information about sales of one or more contracts as defined in [data/contracts.json](data/contracts.json) into a SQLite database.
+It currently supports Opensea, LooksRare, Cargo, Rarible, CryptoPhunks, and NFTX sales.

-The extracted datas are structured the following way in the generated sqlite3 database:
+The extracted data is structured the following way in the generated sqlite3 database:

 ```
 ------------------
 events
 ------------------
+contract    TEXT
 event_type  TEXT
 from_wallet TEXT
 to_wallet   TEXT
 token_id    NUMBER